Townsend Bell: Sports car career

 Bell made his sports car debut in 2012 and won the 12 Hours of Sebring on debut with Alex Job Racing.
 That season, he drove a Lotus Evora GTE for Alex Job Racing in the American Le Mans Series with Bill Sweedler, before he and Sweedler drove a Ferrari F458 Italia the following year with West/AJR.

-He matched his Sebring feat in his first Rolex 24 at Daytona start in 2014, winning that driving with Level 5 Motorsports.
+Bell matched his Sebring feat in his first Rolex 24 at Daytona start in 2014, winning that driving with Level 5 Motorsports.
 Bell and Sweedler won the Tequila Patron North American Endurance Cup with AIM Autosport, after finishing first or second in three of the four races in the endurance series within the TUDOR United SportsCar Championship.
 The pairing finished fourth overall in the full season GT Daytona class points.

 In 2015, Bell and co-driver Bill Sweedler took home the IMSA GT Daytona Championship.
-In addition, they had a dominant win at VIR and podium finishes in the 12 Hours of Sebring and 24 Hours of LeMans.
+In addition, they had a dominant win at VIR and podium finishes in the 12 Hours of Sebring and 24 Hours of Le Mans.

 In 2016, Bell along with teammates Jeff Segal and Bill Sweedler won the 24 Hours of LeMans in only their second try.

-In the famous Indy500 in 2016 Townsend clocked a top speed of 241.637 mph.

-He is competed full-time in the 2017 WeatherTech SportsCar Championship GT Daytona class with Alex Job Racing in an Audi R8 GT3 and returned to Le Mans with Ferrari in 2017.
+Bell is competed full-time in the 2017 WeatherTech SportsCar Championship GT Daytona class with Alex Job Racing in an Audi R8 GT3 and returned to Le Mans with Ferrari in 2017.

 Most recently, Bell has competed in the AIM Vasser-Sullivan Lexus RC F GT3 for the 2019 & 2020 GTD class seasons.

 Television

-Since 2025, Bell is a color commentator for FOX Sports with lead anchor Will Buxton and fellow analyst James Hinchcliffe.
+Since 2025, Bell is a color commentator for IndyCar on FOX Sports with lead anchor Will Buxton and fellow analyst James Hinchcliffe.

 Bell has filled in for Formula One coverage on NBC, most notably in 2016 when he replaced Will Buxton, who was on bereavement leave for the races at Sepang and Mexico City.

 Bell is also a color commentator for NBC Sports's Global RallyCross Championship.
 He has also both competed and commented in the Stadium Super Trucks.

 At the 2013 X-Games in Munich, Bell competed in Global Rallycross and finished sixth in the final.